 KPI is the CPI for consumption group i in month m.

-Volume indicators included in the calculations are used in the same way as the index of retail sales.
+Volume indicators included in the calculations are used in the same way as the index of wholesale and retail sales.
 The formula is defined as follows:

 where C is the consumption of COICOP group i in month m in constant prices.

 X is the volume indicator (e.g. the number of vehicles) for the consumption group i in month m.

 The total consumption of goods in constant prices is defined as the sum of all constant price figures for the different COICOP groups.

 The result from the last formula is then used to calculate the index series.

 The index of household consumption of goods is seasonally adjusted using the same methods as for the quarterly national accounts.
 It is adjusted both for calendar and normal seasonal effects including corrections for shopping days and the Easter effect.

 See "About seasonal adjustment" below for more information.